FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - Diam –  the volume-equivalent diameter of the line – the diameter of a cylinder having the same displacement per unit length (m)
  - MassDen –  the mass per unit length of the line (kg/m)
- - EA – the line stiffness, product of elasticity modulus and cross-sectional area (N)
+ - EA – the line stiffness, product of elasticity modulus and cross-sectional area (N), or nonlinear parameters (see descriptions below)
  - BA/-zeta –  the line internal damping (measured in N-s) or, if a negative value is entered, the desired damping ratio (in fraction of critical) for the line type (and MoorDyn will set the BA of each line accordingly)